Small talk—it’s not just about the weather anymore!

 You live in Missoula, Montana?
 I’ve heard that’s a great little college town.
 How do you like it there?

 Background noise.
-Busy folks don’t always have time to wait for the most opportune moment to make that phone call, and sometimes life happens in the background.
+Busy folks don’t always have time to wait for the most opportune moment to make a phone call, and sometimes life happens in the background.
+No problem!
 If the dog barks, ask what kind it is.
 If you can hear their kids playing, give props to the caller for their multitasking parental skills or mention that you have your own little ones at home.

 Ask open-ended questions.
 Forgo the standard, “How are you today?” since it often leads to dead-end responses like, “I’m good.”
 Instead, ask about your customer’s plans for the day, weekend, or upcoming holiday.
 Open-ended questions allow conversations to transpire, and the more there is to talk about, the easier it is to find common ground!

-How do you get to know your customers?
+How do you make connections with your customers?
 We’d love to hear your connection-making tips—share with us on Twitter, @callruby!